bearpeartree/GeneMapping/README.md

 # GeneMapping

-A small application on determining the localation of three genes on one chromosome.
+A small application on determining the location of three genes on one chromosome.